philips-software/react-cross-client-router/README.md

 - Channel agnostic:
   - Uses broadcast-channel for a frontend-only implementation
   - Supports websockets to control apps spanning multiple devices.
-- Uses location.history to control tabs, compatible with react-router-dom
+- Uses the url to control tabs, dependent on react-router-dom
 - Keeps track of active tabs, detects when tabs quit.
 - Tab IDs are persistent.